Leonetienne/GCrypt/GCryptCLI/readme.md

 --iobase-10   VOID   incompatibilities=[--iobase-bytes, --iobase-2, --iobase-8, --iobase-16, --iobase-64, --iobase-uwu, --iobase-ugh]   Interpret and format ciphertexts in base10

---ofile   -o   STRING   incompatibilities=[--ostdout, --hash]   Write output in this file.

---key   -k   STRING   incompatibilities=[--keyfile, --keyask, --hash]   Use this value as a password to extrapolate the encryption key.
-WARNING: Arguments may be logged by the system!

---keyask   -ka   VOID   incompatibilities=[--key, --keyfile, --hash]   Read the encryption key from stdin.

---no-newline   VOID   Don't postfix stdout output with a newline

 --puffer-output   VOID   Will digest the entire data before initiating any output.

---puffer-input   VOID   Will read the entire input before beginning any digestion.

---decrypt   -d   VOID   incompatibilities=[--encrypt, --hash, --generate-key]   Use decryption module.

 --lib-version   VOID   Will supply the version of GCryptLib used.